Delayed Diagnosis Of A Brain Injury

 If you or your loved one has suffered from medical misdiagnosis for any brain injury in the NHS, you are entitled to make brain injury claims; our medical negligence experts will guide you on how to sue the NHS for NHS negligence claims and get you that life-sustaining brain injury compensation you deserve.

-Suing the NHS for head injury claims or any form of medical negligence claim can be a very long and daunting process and for this many potential clients do not wish to seek the redress they are entitled to.
+Suing the NHS for head injury claims or any form of medical negligence claim can be a very long and daunting process, and for this reason many potential clients do not wish to seek the redress they are entitled to.
 For this reason, we provide you with the best solicitors with many years of experience in brain injury claims who will be dedicated to making the process much easier for you and get you the best possible compensation value.
 This will be done on a No Win No Fee basis so that you wouldn’t have to worry about paying upfront legal fees.

 Brain Injury Medical Negligence:

 Brain injury medical negligence refers to brain injuries suffered as a result of missed diagnosis or delayed diagnosis or errors done while treating a medical condition due to the negligence of the doctor or medical practitioner.
 The injuries here wouldn’t have occurred neither would the medical condition have become worse if the situation had been handled professionally according to medical standards.

 Brain injuries can be mild, minor, moderate, less severe, moderately severe or very severe and can cause lifelong debilitating physical disabilities (such as strokes, cerebral palsy, meningitis or brain aneurysms), coma's or death.

 - Medical negligence leading to delayed diagnosis of brain injury for which you can make a medical claim include: